Welcome to Year Two

 We have started year with a science topic investigating what things are made from and why.

 We have investigated materials both in and out of the classroom as well as in and around our homes.
 We tested materials for making a bridge and discovered that some materials are brittle and are not very suitable for bridges.

 In art we have also being doing some 'chemistry' by mixing paints to make new colours.
 We used primary colours to make secondary colours.
 We then went on to use our painting skills to paint like 'Quentin Blake'.
 We have been reading 'George's Marvellous Medicine' as our class novel and were inspired by Quentin Blake's style of water colours and ink to create our own illustrations for the story.

 Reading – consolidating all the sounds, red words and recap work on syllables, comprehension questions to retrieve information and infer meaning.
 In addition to this we will be practising fluency and learning poems and passages by heart.

-Grammar – we will continue to work on conjunctions for subordination and coordination, nouns, adjectives, noun phrases, verbs and adverbs.
-We will recap sentence types with punctuation - commands, questions, statements and exclamations.
+Grammar – we will work on simple sentences initially then progress onto using conjunctions.
+We will explore sentence types with punctuation - commands, questions, statements and exclamations.
 The children need to practice varying their sentence types in their writing.
-Genres – story writing (traditional tales), non chronological reports, poetry.
+Genres – story writing (linked to RE and class novels), character descriptions, recount, instructions, poetry.
 Handwriting – neat, legible, joined up style.

-Tolerance, Individual Liberty and Mutual Respect.
+Tolerance, Democracy and Mutual Respect.